oemof/oemof-solph/docs/usage.rst

 Mixed Integer (Linear) Problems
 -------------------------------

-Solph also allows you to model components with respect to more technical details such as a minimal power production.
-Therefore, the class :py:class:`~oemof.solph.options.NonConvex` exists in the :py:mod:`~oemof.solph.options` module.
+Solph also allows you to model components with respect to more technical details, such as minimum power production.
+This can be done in two different modes: dispatch optimization with fixed capacities and combined dispatch and investment optimization.
-Note that the usage of this class is currently not compatible with the :py:class:`~oemof.solph.options.Investment` class.

-If you want to use the functionality of the options-module, the only thing you have to do is to invoke a class instance inside your Flow() - declaration:
+Dispatch Optimization
+^^^^^^^^^^^^^^^^^^^^^
+In the dispatch optimization mode, it is assumed that the capacities of the assets are already known, but the optimal dispatch strategy must be obtained.
+For this purpose, the class :py:class:`~oemof.solph.flows.NonConvexFlow` should be used, as seen in the following example.

+Note that this flow class's usage is incompatible with the :py:mod:`~oemof.solph.options.Investment` option.
+This means that, as stated before, the optimal capacity of the transformer cannot be obtained using the :py:class:`~oemof.solph.flows.NonConvexFlow` class, and only the optimal dispatch strategy of an existing asset with a given capacity can be optimized here.

 .. code-block:: python